Dataenthusiast23/LITA_POWER-_BI_CLASSWORK/README.md

  In all age groups, male employees have a higher attrition rate than females, with the highest attrition seen in males aged 35-44.
  Retention strategies may need to target younger and mid-career male employees specifically.

+Current Employees by Age Band and Gender

+The largest employee age group is 25-34, with a total of 540 employees, followed closely by the 35-44 age group with 384 employees.

+In both these age groups (25-34 and 35-44), there is an almost equal distribution between female and male employees, with a slight majority of male employees.

+There are significantly fewer employees under 25 and over 55, with only 76 in the under-25 age group and 39 in the over-55 age group.

+The gender distribution across all age bands shows a near-equal representation, though slightly more male employees overall.

 Key Takeaways

 1. High Attrition in Specific Departments and Fields: The R&D department and employees with a Life Sciences background show